Configure user deprovisioning

 3. On the right, delete the actions you don't need.
 Review and change the default settings of other actions.

-Actions are grouped into actions sets which are executed sequentially.
-To change the order, use the buttons.
+Actions are grouped into action sets which are executed in order, from top to bottom.
+To change the order, use the arrow buttons.
 To move the whole set, make sure no actions and conditions are selected.

 4. To add an action, right-click a set of actions, and then click Add Action in the context menu.